 18.4 Securities—Forward-Looking Statements

-In considering whether the defendant [name] [made an untrue statement of a material fact] [omitted a material fact necessary under the circumstances to keep the statements that were made from being misleading], you must distinguish between statements of fact and what the law calls “forward-looking statements.”
+In considering whether the defendant [made an untrue statement of a material fact] [omitted a material fact necessary under the circumstances to keep the statements that were made from being misleading], you must distinguish between statements of fact and what the law calls “forward-looking statements.”

 A prediction, projection, or other forward-looking statement, even if ultimately proven incorrect, generally is not statement of fact.
 Instead, it is merely a forecast about what may or may not occur in the future.